Electronic cigarette: Economics

 The leading seller in the e-cigarette market in the US is the Juul e-cigarette, which was introduced in June 2015.
 As of August 2018, Juul accounts for over 72% of the US e-cigarette market monitored by Nielsen, and its closest competitor—RJ Reynolds' Vuse—makes up less than 10% of the market.
 Juul rose to popularity quickly, growing by 700% in 2016 alone.
 On 17 July 2018 Reynolds announced it will debut in August 2018 a pod mod type device similar Juul.
 The popularity of the Juul pod system has led to a flood of other pod devices hitting the market.

 In Canada, e-cigarettes had an estimated value of 140 million CAD in 2015.
 There are numerous e-cigarette retail shops in Canada.
 A 2014 audit of retailers in four Canadian cities found that 94% of grocery stores, convenience stores, and tobacconist shops which sold e-cigarettes sold nicotine-free varieties only, while all vape shops stocked at least one nicotine-containing product.

-By 2015 the e-cigarette market had only reached a twentieth of the size of the tobacco market in the UK.
+By 2015, the e-cigarette market had only reached a twentieth of the size of the tobacco market in the UK.
 In the UK in 2015 the "most prominent brands of cigalikes" were owned by tobacco companies, however, with the exception of one model, all the tank types came from "non-tobacco industry companies".
 Yet some tobacco industry products, while using prefilled cartridges, resemble tank models.

 France's e-cigarette market was estimated by Groupe Xerfi to be €130 million in 2015.
 Additionally, France's e-liquid market was estimated at €265 million.
 In December 2015, there were 2,400 vape shops in France, 400 fewer than in March of the same year.
 Industry organization Fivape said the reduction was due to consolidation, not to reduced demand.

+In Vietnam, the e-cigarette market is growing rapidly, with the use rate increasing 18 times from 2015 to 2020.
+The use rate of e-cigarettes in adolescents aged 13–15 is 3.5%, up 1.6% from 2019.
+According to estimates by the World Health Organization (WHO), the global economic losses caused by tobacco each year are $1.4 trillion.
+Economic losses caused by tobacco are estimated to account for 1% of GDP.
+The Vietnamese government is making efforts to control the e-cigarette market.
+However, here are still many challenges to be addressed, such as consumer's lack of understanding of the harm of e-cigarettes, unclear legal regulations, and fierce competition from imported e-cigarette products.